Having a hard time deciding between Epcot and Animal Kingdom?

 It’s Tough to be a Bug! is a 4D film experience located at the base of Animal Kingdom’s iconic Tree of Life.
 The show is surprisingly awesome and blends A Bugs Life characters with real-life bugs.
 Be warned though: the on-screen bugs combined with the 4D effects have humorously traumatized many a child.
 I’ve got plenty of stories of friends and family members who lost their marbles during this show when they were kids.
 Good times.

-Rivers of Light is Animal Kingdom’s featured nighttime show.
+Rivers of Light: We Are One is Animal Kingdom’s featured nighttime show.
 The show takes place in a lake surrounded by bleacher-style seating.
 It’s uses innovative kite technology controlled by machines, as well as live performers.
 It’s an interesting concept, but it’s hard to compare to the other Disney World parks’ nighttime shows.

 Hopefully this breakdown and comparison helped you get a better idea of how Epcot and Animal Kingdom stack up against each other.
 Both parks have a lot to offer in pretty much every area.
 They’re both excellent in totally different ways, so it really just comes down to your preferences and mood.